About the NHR

 Independent and in conjunction with NVVC and NVT

-Limited set of indicators and case-mix factors
+Limited set of indicators and patient characteristics

 Mandatory and voluntary programmes